mobius-home/mobius/README.md

 the binary format you can use `Mobius.Exports.parse_mbf/1`.

 For each of these you can see the `Mobius.Exports` module for more details.

+### Report metrics to a remote server

+Mobius allows sending metrics to a remote server.
+You can do this by passing the `:remote_reporter` option to Mobius.
+This is a module that implements the `Mobius.RemoteReporter` behaviour.
+Optionally, you can pass the `:remote_report_interval` option to specify how often to report metrics, by default this is every 1 minute.